Back to guides

 mTLS vs JWT vs OAuth for Service Auth

-This guide compares the three main approaches for authenticating service-to-service communication.
-No single approach is best — the right choice depends on your infrastructure, team, and threat model.
+Three main approaches to authenticating service-to-service communication, compared.
+No single approach is best - the right choice depends on your infrastructure, team, and threat model.

 Quick Comparison